reginaflores/AlgoSims2016/week05/README.md

 Advanced:

-(c) Look at the 3D Springs examples in the class repo.
-Create a program that uses a Spring class and a Particle class and implement an interesting 3D structure using pointers.
+(c) Look at the "3D_Springs"" examples in the class repo under week 5.
+Create a program that uses a Spring class and a Particle class and implement an interesting 3D structure.
+Use pointers in your program to demonstrate your understanding of this concept.